zuluchaka/tradingplan/README.md

 ## 2019 GOAL

-Consistently follow my trading plan when Trading and growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader
+Becoming CONSISTENT in following my TRADING PLAN for every trade and growing my invested amount by at least 10% per week and becoming as experienced as a professional Trader

 ## Trading GOAL  (Trading to Live not living to Trade)